acelerationist/BCH-Africa-StartUP-Competition/README.md

 9. Merchandise i.e., t-shirts & branded rubber wrist bands
 10. Fliers

-<b>Skills</b>
+<b>Skills Required</b>
 1. Social media ninja – we’ll have to create BCH Africa StartUP Initiative Facebook page, Twitter handle and YouTube channel with regular updates.
-2. Social entrepreneurship specialist.
+2. Social entrepreneurship specialist - it'll be great if this position can be filled by BCH community volunteers.
+Alternatively, we can source one locally on pro bono basis.
-3. Web/App developers – they might be needed if a web or mobile app will have to be developed to track funding, startup progress and realistic repayment plan.
+3. Web/App developers – the project <b>might</b> a web or mobile app developer to develop an web/mobile app to track funding, startup progress and realistic repayment plan.

 <b>Connections</b>

-We have direct connections with most universities and incubation hubs.
+We have direct connections with most universities.
+For greater impact, more stakeholders will be engaged.

-<h2>Budget</h2>
+<h2>Materials & Equipment</h2>

 1. 100 Markers @ $3 - $300
 2. 1 Epson Projector EB-X27 - $800
 3. 25 Flip charts @ $10 - $250
 4. 50 Sticky notes @ $3 - $150
 5. 25 Masking tapes @ $5 - $125
-6. 1 backdrop banner with a stand - $500
+6. 25 Roll-up banners @ 150 - $3750
-7. 25 Roll-up banners @ 150 - $3750
+7. 1 Backdrop banner with stand - $600
-8. 1 Backdrop banner with stand - $600
+8. Budget camera

 </head>